IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 ### Running experiments

-You can clone the reproducibility repository [https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations](https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations) to get the scripts used to run the experiments and plotting the results.
+Clone the reproducibility repository [https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations](https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations) to get the scripts used to run the experiments and plotting the results.
 Note that you will have to edit a configuration file to account for the connection settings of your local postgres installation.

 -- TODO explain